textX/Arpeggio/docs/tutorials/csv.md

 Now, let's define CSV grammar.

-- CSV file consists of one or more records separated by a newline.
+- CSV file consists of one or more records or newlines.
+List inside `OneOrMore` will be interpreted as [Ordered Choice](../grammars.md#grammars-written-in-python) and the End-Of-File at the end.

         def csvfile():    return OneOrMore([record, '\n']), EOF